Multiresonator quantum memory with atomic ensembles: Physical model and basic equations

+The quantum storage efficiency can be presented using the cooperativity parameter of the system under study $E=\frac{C}{C+1}$ as it has been shown in work \cite{gorshkov2007photon}.
+In the QM studied, it can be done for $E_2= \frac{C_{mr}}{C_{mr}+1} $ where the cooperativity parameter $C=C_{mr}=\frac{\Gamma_a^0}{\gamma_b}$ corresponds to the field absorption in the miniresonator, where the total losses are determined by the absorption of the field mode by atomic ensembles with an absorption coefficient $\Gamma_a^0=\frac{N\abs{f_a}^2}{\Delta_{in}}$ (where the rate of coherence loss is determined by the inhomogeneous broadening $\Delta_{in}$) and the intrinsic field losses in the miniresonator, determined by the decay constant $\gamma_b$.
+Assuming that the intrinsic losses of the common resonator are small ($\kappa/\gamma_c=C_{cr}\gg 1$), then with impedance matching, the efficiency of signal pulse transmission into the common resonator is determined by the same relation $E_1\cong \frac{C_{cr}}{C_{cr}+1}$, where $\frac{\kappa}{2}+\frac{\kappa}{2}$ is the loss of the common resonator into waveguide modes + miniresonator systems and $\gamma_c$ is the decay rate of the intrinsic losses.

-As can be seen from the solution \eqref{storage}, the efficiency of signal transfer to the system of atoms is determined by two factors.
-The first factor $E_1$ describes the efficiency of signal transfer to the system of mini-resonators.
+As can be seen in the solution \eqref{storage}, the efficiency of signal transfer to the system of atoms is determined by two factors.
+The first factor $E_1$ describes the efficiency of signal transfer to the system of miniresonators.
 Its efficiency in the presence of impedance matching is limited by the losses in the common resonator ($\gamma_c$).
-The second factor $E_2$ is determined by the transfer of radiation from the mini-resonator system to atoms and its efficiency depends on the radiation losses in the mini-resonators $\gamma_b$.
+The second factor $E_2$ is determined by the transfer of radiation from the miniresonator system to atoms and its efficiency depends on the radiation losses in the miniresonators $\gamma_b$.
 This consideration implies that at the loading stage, losses in the system by atoms can be neglected.
-The atomic losses become significant at subsequent stages of signal pulse storage.
-Thus the perfect transfer \eqref{storage} of a signal pulse to a system of atoms occurs, as noted above, under the condition of impedance matching within given spectral range (see above Figs. \ref{Output_field-2-10}-\ref{Output_field-GA1}, as well as with sufficiently small losses in the common ($ \gamma_c\ll \kappa$) and in the mini-resonators ($\gamma_b\ll \Gamma_a^0$).
-The Eq. \eqref{storage} also shows that the further storage of the signal pulse energy in atoms is determined by the rate of longitudinal (energy) energy relaxation.
-However, the retrieval of recorded information will be largely influenced by the phase relaxation of atomic coherence at the stage of information storage in the system of atoms.
+Atomic losses become significant at subsequent stages of signal pulse storage.
+Thus the perfect transfer \eqref{storage} of a signal pulse to a system of atoms occurs, as noted above, under the condition of impedance matching within given spectral range (see above Figs. \ref{Output_field-4-5}-\ref{Output_field-6-7}, as well as with sufficiently small losses in the common ($ \gamma_c\ll \kappa$) and in the miniresonators ($\gamma_b\ll \Gamma_a^0$).
+Eq. \eqref{storage} also shows that further storage of the signal pulse energy in atoms is determined by the rate of longitudinal (energy) relaxation.
+However, the retrieval of recorded information will be largely affected by the phase relaxation of atomic coherence at the stage of information storage in the system of atoms.